-The error type contains opaque values that can be used to signal errors.
+The error type contains opaque distinct values that can be used to signal errors.
 It is written as error.
-New constants of the error type are defined with the syntax:
+New elements of the error type are defined with the syntax:

 '''

 errorDeclaration

-: ERROR '{' identifierList '}'
+: ERROR "{" identifierList "}"

 ;

 '''

-All error constants are inserted into the error namespace, irrespective of the place where an error is defined. error is similar to an enumeration (enum) type in other languages.
+All elements of the error type are inserted into the error namespace, irrespective of the place where an error is defined. error is similar to an enumeration (enum) type in other languages.
 A program can contain multiple error declarations, which the compiler will merge together.
 It is an error to declare the same identifier multiple times.
 Expressions of type error are described in Section 8.2.

-For example, the following declaration creates two constants of error type (these errors are declared in the P4 core library):
+For example, the following declaration creates two elements of the error type (these errors are declared in the P4 core library):